tnebooks/12th-zoology/content.en/zoology/human-health-and-diseases/_index.md

 The use of alcohol during adolescence may have long-term effects.
 Alcohol interferes with the ability of the liver to break down fat.
 Over time fat accumulation and high levels of alcohol destroy the liver cells and a scar tissue grows in the place of dead cells.
 This scarring of the liver is called **“Liver cirrhosis**”.
 Alcohol irritates the stomach lining due to the production of excess acid leading to ulcers.
 Excessive alcohol use weakens the heart muscle, causing scar tissue to build up in the cardiac muscle fibers.
 As a result, heavy drinkers have an increased risk of high blood pressure, stroke, coronary artery disease and heart attack.
 Korsakoff syndrome, a chronic memory disorder is most commonly caused by alcohol misuse.

+### Prevention and control

-**7.3.3 Prevention and control** It is practically possible to prevent some one from using drugs and alcohol.
+It is practically possible to prevent some one from using drugs and alcohol.
 Here are some ways that help to prevent drug and alcohol abuse.

-**1\.
-Effectively dealing with peer pressure** The biggest reason for teens to start on drugs is due to their friends / peer groups imposing pressure on them.
+#### 1\.
+Effectively dealing with peer pressur

+The biggest reason for teens to start on drugs is due to their friends / peer groups imposing pressure on them.
 Hence, it is important to have a better group of friends to avoid such harmful drugs and alcohol.

-**2\.
-Seeking help from parents and peers** Help from parents and peer group should be sought immediately so that they can be guided appropriately.
-Help may even be
+#### 2\.
+Seeking help from parents and peers

+Help from parents and peer group should be sought immediately so that they can be guided appropriately.
+Help may even be sought from close and trusted friends.
+Getting proper advice to sort out their problems would help the young to vent their feelings of anxiety and guilt.

 **Alcoholic Anonymous** Alcoholic anonymous was started in 1935 by a “hopeless drunk” for many years.
-After the men sober, they then founded the alcoholic anonym alcoholic anonymous has spread throughout the
+After the men sober, they then founded the alcoholic anonym alcoholic anonymous has spread throughout the world.

-sought from close and trusted friends.
-Getting proper advice to sort out their problems would help the young to vent their feelings of anxiety and guilt.
+#### 3\.
+Education and counselling

-**3\.
-Education and counselling** Education and counselling create positive attitude to deal with many problems and to accept disappointments in life.
+Education and counselling create positive attitude to deal with many problems and to accept disappointments in life.

-**4\.
-Looking for danger signs** Teachers and parents need to look for sign that indicate tendency to go in for addiction.
+#### 4\.
+Looking for danger signs

+Teachers and parents need to look for sign that indicate tendency to go in for addiction.

-**5\.
-Seeking professional and medical assistance** Assistance is available in the form of highly qualified psychologists, psychiatrists and de-addiction and rehabilitation programmes to help individuals to overcome their problems.
+#### 5\.
+Seeking professional and medical assistance

+Assistance is available in the form of highly qualified psychologists, psychiatrists and de-addiction and rehabilitation programmes to help individuals to overcome their problems.

-**7.4 Mental health – Depression** Mental health is a state of well being of the mind, with self esteem.
+## Mental health – Depression

+Mental health is a state of well being of the mind, with self esteem.
 Self esteem means liking yourself and being able to stand up for what you believe is right.
 Positive mental health is an important part of wellness.
 A mentally healthy person reflects a good personality.
 Activities of mentally healthy people are always appreciated and rewarded by the society as these persons are creative as well as cooperative with others.
 Mental health improves the quality of life.

 Depression is a common mental disorder that causes people to experience depressed mood, loss of interest or pleasure, feelings of guilt or low self-worth, disturbed sleep poor appetite, low energy and poor concentration.